 Tenet was clearly chosen as the film’s title because as the central line of the rebus it is also a palindrome itself.
 Just as with the correspondences above, there are many ways each word is realized, so there is a literal tenet offered in the film as well, by Neil (Robert Pattinson):

-This is essentially a recapitulation of the paradoxical Calvinistic beliefs about predestination, which state briefly that while the ultimate fate of an individual is foreordained, they still retain moral agency and responsibility.
+This is essentially a recapitulation of paradoxical Calvinistic beliefs about predestination, which state briefly, while the ultimate fate of an individual is foreordained, they still retain moral agency and responsibility.
 Only more so in this case—these people already know exactly what will occur but must perform it nonetheless.

 Regarding tenets, the beliefs the Protagonist and others who become embroiled in this story have about the nature of the world they live in at its beginning are slowly broken down over its course.
 What Tenet ends up reminding me of is Jorge Luis Borges’ “Tlön, Uqbar, Orbis Tertius”.² For a brief description of this short story, here’s psychology professor David Pizarro:³

-Note that the sense of the term idealism here is not that of striving toward perfection, but the metaphysical one that states briefly that there is no reality other than what one perceives.
+Note the sense of the term idealism here is not that of striving toward perfection, but the metaphysical concept there is no reality other than what one perceives.